Use modals to create focused content views

 To customize the width of the modal:

-- Select the modal tab.
+- Select the modal on the workbook page.

 To customize the appearance of the modal, including elements added to it: